akarcode/3DLUTCtoNUKE/README.md

 #### Changelog

 1.0.4
-- small code simplification
+- Small code simplification

 1.0.3
-- removed unnecessary loops.
+- Removed unnecessary loops.
-- reduced need for array in colormatrix.
+- Reduced need for array in colormatrix.
-- minor code adjustments.
+- Minor code adjustments.

 1.0.2
 - Added drag and drop functionality to the curves textbox.